EnkhjinicoZSC/all-in-one/README.md

 # All-In-One

-This GitHub repo serves as a codebase for Hackathon project.
+This GitHub repo serves as a codebase for our project for Hackathon hosted by MLH.

 Frameworks: Streamlit